1. How many units does Red Apple, REALTORS® manage?

 10. How do you pay your property owners?

-I promise to pay all property owners by the 5th (or closest to the 5th depending on how the month falls).
+I promise to pay all property owners by the 5th (or closest to the 5th depending on how the month falls) so long as their tenant pays by the 3rd.
 All owners are paid by auto deposit.

 11. Do you send out reports with your payments to property owners?